electricmonk/ts-react-tdd/README.md

 Since the type system is compile-time only, we need some way to assert that the data we think we're parsing from Mongo / HTTP actually complies to the schema we defined.
 Zod is a good TypeScript-first solution for schema management.

+#### Fastify

+Express is dated, its latest release in October 2022 (as of September 2023) and its API is not Typescript-friendly.
+Fastify supports Typescript out of the box, with Zod support for schema definition supported by a plugin.

 #### React

 #### Vite